How long does a bank transfer take?

 Do money transfers happen on weekends?

 You can make bank transfers over the weekend in your internet bank, however, most probably they will be processed on Monday unless they are instant payments.
-Instant payments go through automatic compliance checks and require no staff interference.
+They go through automatic compliance checks and require no staff interference.

 What to do if a bank transfer is not received?